Connect with others who understand.

 Nuts

-Vitamin E has been suggested to improve eye lens clarity.
+Studies have found that vitamin E improves eye lens clarity.
 When combined with lutein and zeaxanthin, such as those in dark leafy green foods, it can decrease the risk of cataracts.
 Nuts like almonds, hazelnuts, walnuts, and cashews are high in vitamin E.

 2 Foods To Avoid With Age-Related Macular Degeneration